McSinyx/brutalmaze/README.rst

 3. Manually set configuration file [2]_
 4. Command-line arguments

-The later-read preferences will overide the previous ones.
+Later-read preferences will overide previous ones.

 ..
 [0] This can be copied to desired location by ``brutalmaze --write-config PATH``. ``brutalmaze --write-config`` alone will print the file to stdout.